Alberta Eugenics Board

 The Alberta Eugenics Board was an agency created by the Alberta government in 1928 that attempted to impose sterilization on a disabled subset of its population, in accordance with the principles of eugenics.
 It remained active until 1972, when it was dissolved.

 Origin

 In 1928, the Alberta government (Alberta, Canada) passed eugenics legislation that enabled the involuntary sterilization of individuals classified as mentally deficient (now known as persons with a developmental disability or mental disorder), with the consent of the patient or his/her guardian or next-of-kin.
 To implement the Sexual Sterilization Act, a four-member Alberta Eugenics Board was created to recommend individuals for sterilization.

-The Act was amended in 1937 to allow sterilization without consent.
+The Act was amended in 1937, during the term of William Aberhart's Social Credit government, to allow sterilization without consent.
 In 1972, the Act was repealed and the Board dismantled.
 During its 43 years in operation, the Board approved nearly 5,000 cases and 2,832 sterilizations were performed.
 The actions of the Board came under public scrutiny in 1995 with Leilani Muir's successful lawsuit against the Alberta government for wrongful sterilization.